 Result: The Swiss rider Carlo Clerici, racing the Giro in 1954 as a domestique for Hugo Koblet, won the overall race after one of the most famous fughe bidone (Italian term meaning a fluke attack, invented by the Italian press after that specific occasion) in cycling history.

 The winning move was made on the stage from Naples to L’Aquila, 252 kilometers, where Clerici gained an insurmountable time advantage, more than half an hour on the peloton.
-No one was able to recover this entire margin over the remaining stages, despite the fact Clerici was not a great climber.“We had underestimated him,” recalled Fiorenzo Magni, three-time winner of the Giro, to La Gazzetta dello Sport.
+No one was able to recover this entire margin over the remaining stages, despite the fact Clerici was not a great climber.”We had underestimated him,” recalled Fiorenzo Magni, a three-time winner of the Giro, to La Gazzetta dello Sport.
 “We were certain that we could drop him in the Alps, on the other hand, Clerici, who up to that point had won nothing, proved to be a good rider.”
-He closed the 1954 Giro with 24’16” on compatriot Koblet, 26’28” on Assirelli and 31’17” on Coppi.
+He closed the 1954 Giro with 24’16” on compatriot Koblet, 26’28” on Assirelli, and 31’17” on Coppi.

 10. Which are the most impressive sporting feats in more than 100 years of battles on the roads of the Giro?

-Result: Third: Fausto Coppi dominating Cuneo to Pinerolo in the 1949 Giro; second is Marco Pantani winning in Oropa on the 15th stage of the 1999 Giro after a glorious comeback from a mechanical problem at the base of the final climb; and in first place, the most impressive sporting feat in over 100 years, is Eddy Merckx winning the 12th stage of the Giro in 1968, from Gorizia to Tre Cime di Lavaredo.
-At that day, under a snowstorm, Merckx closed a ten-minute gap on a breakaway group to win the stage and seal the first Belgian victory in Giro d’Italia.
+Result: Third: Fausto Coppi dominating Cuneo to Pinerolo in the 1949 Giro; second is Marco Pantani winning in Oropa on the 15th stage of the 1999 Giro after a glorious comeback from a mechanical problem at the base of the final climb; and in the first place, the most impressive sporting feat in over 100 years, is Eddy Merckx winning the 12th stage of the Giro in 1968, from Gorizia to Tre Cime di Lavaredo.
+On that day, under a snowstorm, Merckx closed a ten-minute gap on a breakaway group to win the stage and seal the first Belgian victory in Giro d’Italia.